rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 The power of Minetest is the ability to easily develop games without the need to create your own voxel graphics, voxel algorithms, or fancy networking code.

-In Minetest, a game is a collection of modules which work together to provide the content and behaviour of a game.
+In Minetest, a **Game** is a collection of modules which work together to provide the content and behaviour of a game.
-A module, commonly known as a mod, is a collection of scripts and resources.
+A module, commonly known as a **mod**, is a collection of scripts and resources.
-It's possible to make a game using only one mod, but this is rarely done because it reduces the ease by which parts of the game can be adjusted and replaced independently of others.
+It's possible to make a Game using only one mod, but this is rarely done because it reduces the ease by which parts of the game can be adjusted and replaced independently of others.

-It's also possible to distribute mods outside of a game, in which case they are also *mods* in the more traditional sense - modifications.
-These mods adjust or extend the features of a game.
+It's also possible to distribute mods outside of a Game, in which case they are also *mods* in the more traditional sense - modifications.
+These mods adjust or extend the features of a Game.

-Both the mods contained in a game and third-party mods use the same API.
+Both the mods contained in a Game and third-party mods use the same API.

-This book will cover the main parts of the Minetest API, and is applicable for both game developers and modders.
+This book will cover the main parts of the Minetest API, and is applicable for both Game developers and modders.

 ## Where are mods stored?